segabl/pd2-streamlined-heisting/README.md

 ### Improves the difficulty curve

-The vanilla difficulty curve is all over the place with some difficulties feeling exactly the same while others introduce a major jump in difficulty.
-Enemy spawns are highly exaggerated, especially on Death Sentence, because issues in the weapon presets and shooting behaviour prevent them from actually being a threat (unless you count the broken rifle falloff on DS).
-Health, damage, accuracy, aim and focus delay values have all been rebalanced to create a smoother curve and gradually increasing difficulties.
+The vanilla difficulty curve is all over the place with some difficulties feeling exactly the same while others introduce a major jump.
+Enemy spawns are highly exaggerated, especially on Death Sentence, because issues in the weapon presets and shooting behaviour prevent them from actually being a threat.
+Heist difficulty progression is unused and enemies will swarm you in full force as soon as a heist goes loud instead of the intended increasing force as time progresses.
+Difficulty dependent values have all been rebalanced to create a smoother curve and gradually increasing difficulties.

-- Adds proper difficulty scaling such that every difficulty feels different from the previous one (smooth transition of difficulty dependent values)
+- Properly scales enemy health, damage, accuracy, aim and focus delay values according to difficulty
 - Reduces player grace period times scaling with difficulty (from 0.3s on normal down to 0.15s on DS) but makes it always use the full duration
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)
 - Reduces the amount of active cops (especially on DS) and scales it with difficulty, DS keeps being difficult through other changes
 - Makes Bulldozer armor scale with difficulty (scales with the regular HP multiplier, from 1 on normal up to 8 on DS)
 - Scales assault duration with difficulty and reduces spawn pool so it's actually possible to end the assault earlier when spawns are exhausted
+- Makes use of and smoothes out heist difficulty progression such that enemy force and special frequency increases as the heist progresses

 ### Miscellaneous other changes